 at Bickersfatte and Houghton. " In after times the township [of Wilpshire in Lancashire] became a possession of the Walmesleys, of whom Sir Thomas Walmesley died seised of the estate in the reign of Charles I."

-Another 407 words (29 lines of text) covering the years 1193 and 1690 are included under the topic Early Wollmsly History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Wollmsly research.Another 407 words (29 lines of text) covering the years 1193 and 1690 are included under the topic Early Wollmsly History in all our PDF Extended History products and printed products wherever possible.

 names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Wollmsly has been recorded under many different variations, including Walmsley, Warmsley, Walmsly, Walmesley, Wormsley, Walmsleigh, Warmsleigh, Walmsleigh, Walmesleigh, Wormsleigh, Wolmsley, Wolmsleigh, Walmslee, Walmsley, Walmslea, Warmslea, Warmslee, Walmslie, Warmslie, Walmslie, Walmeslea, Walmeslee, Walmeslie, Wormslee, Wormslie, Wormslea, Wormeslie and many more.

 made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Wollmsly or a variant listed above: John Walmsley who settled in Virginia in 1623; Thomas Walmsley, his wife, two sons and four grandchildren arrived in Delaware in 1682; John Walmsley settled in Virginia in 1690..